Tips for creating an effective business strategy

 - Do they have the Capacity to do it?

 Auditing the way your team is structured is a great way to understand how each person individually contributes to the company vision.
-If you need additional help identifying where everyone will thrive (above and beyond the insights you gain from GWC™), we recommend providing professional assessments for your team.
+If you need additional help identifying where everyone will thrive, we recommend providing professional assessments for your team.

 3. Identify key data points